AdobeDocs/document-cloud-learn.en/help/acrobat/getting-started/edit-pdf.md

 thumbnail: 35493.jpg
 exl-id: a420293a-c85b-41f1-9922-ab2f1fbef58e
 ---
-# Edit a PDF
+# Edit text in a PDF

-Learn how to [edit text and images in PDF files](https://www.adobe.com/acrobat/online/pdf-editor.html){target="_blank"}.
-Click or tap to add a new paragraph or fix a typo.
-You can even add images [or crop a photo](https://www.adobe.com/acrobat/online/crop-pdf.html).
+Learn how to edit words, phrases, or even entire pages in your PDF.
+Editing text directly in Acrobat allows you to accurately and professionally update content without jumping back and forth between apps.
+This video tutorial uses the [new workspace experience](new-workspace.md).

 >[!TIP]
 >